 As interest in developing water resources to expand irrigated agriculture increases, we need to better understand how groundwater abstraction could impact the Fitzroy River and surrounding areas.

 The Fitzroy groundwater investigation will help with water allocation planning and provide certainty for water users, Traditional Owners and the environment by providing new, targeted hydrogeological information.
-All on-ground works are complete, and the final report is due in late 2021.
+All on-ground works are complete, and the final report is now available.

 The Fitzroy groundwater investigation is a joint project under the State Groundwater Investigation Program (SGIP), Water for Food, and the Commonwealth funded Northern Australia Water Resource Assessment (NAWRA) program.